 One of the key requirements of the NSW ‘State Environmental Planning Policy 65 – Design Quality of Residential Flat Development’ (SEPP 65) is the requirement to achieve access to sunlight (Principle 7).
 The Apartment Design Guide (ADG), which provides design criteria and general guidance about how to achieve this principle, is highly specific and can be difficult to calculate without the proper digital tools.

-To address this issue, we have developed a Grasshopper script which utilises the Ladybug plug-in.
+To address this issue, we have developed a Grasshopper script that utilises the Ladybug plug-in.
 The script can be used for both a preliminary and detailed compliance check.
 However, to undertake a detailed compliance check, the building effectively needs to be fully designed as the size and location of every living room, and private open space in the development needs to be known.
 In this instance, the analysis is verifying compliance as opposed to informing the design process.
 It is, therefore, advisable to run a preliminary compliance check to verify if the massing can comply, before undertaking detail spatial planning.
 This tutorial will demonstrate just the preliminary analysis method.
-Refer here for the detailed analysis method.
+Refer here for the detailed analysis (Part 2) method in Grasshopper or here for the Rhino.Inside Revit version.

 Before getting into the mechanics of the script, it is crucial to fully understand how the guide defines solar access and its calculation.
 The ADG states that: